Donald Trump Ally Stephen Moore Says Joe Biden Will Bring A ‘Left-Wing Economic Agenda’ If Elected

 “What happened to the moderate wing of the Democratic Party?
 It’s silent,” the economist added.

-As The Hill noted, Biden has not advocated for a “left wing economic agenda.”
+As The Hill noted, Biden has not advocated for a “left-wing economic agenda.”
 Both the former vice president and Pelosi are considered moderate Democrats.

-In fact, progressive activists and organizations have pressured Biden to move left on a number of key issues.
+In fact, progressive activists and organizations have pressured Biden to move to the left on a number of key issues.
 As reported by USA Today, prominent backers of former White House hopeful Bernie Sanders — as well as former members of Sanders’ campaign — have launched an initiative to put pressure on the former vice president.

 Activists and leaders of various progressive groups have warned that Biden risks losing the youth vote, calling on him to adopt a more progressive agenda.
 The former vice president has been pressured to move left on issues pertaining to climate change, criminal justice, immigration and the economy.